No courses are available at this time.

 Learning Outcomes/Course Objectives

-- Initiate, plan, implement and evaluate broad functions relating to IPC in Aged Care Settings.
+- Initiate, plan, implement and evaluate broad functions relating to IPC in Aged Care Settings

-- Synthesise knowledge to identify and provide solutions to complex problems relating to infection risk in residents, visitors and staff.
+- Synthesise knowledge to identify and provide solutions to complex problems relating to infection risk in residents, visitors and staff

-- Understand the rationale for, and be able to defend the use of hand hygiene, standard and transmission-based precautions in the care setting.
+- Understand the rationale for, and be able to defend the use of hand hygiene, standard and transmission-based precautions in the care setting

-- Be able to source, adapt and implement setting specific tools and strategies to aid understanding and compliance with evidence-based infection prevention and control practices, guidelines and policies, including a relevant antimicrobial stewardship program.
+- Be able to source, adapt and implement setting specific tools and strategies to aid understanding and compliance with evidence-based infection prevention and control practices, guidelines and policies, including a relevant antimicrobial stewardship program

-- Demonstrate a working knowledge of audit and surveillance activities relevant to the setting.
+- Demonstrate a working knowledge of audit and surveillance activities relevant to the setting

 - Be able to demonstrate how to identify, respond, manage and communicate during an outbreak of a transmissible infection in the setting, specifically appropriate wearing of PPE for all staff

-- Utilise an appropriate governance framework for the implementation, management, and communication of appropriate IPC policies standards, and procedures for Infection Prevention and Control in an aged care setting.
+- Utilise an appropriate governance framework for the implementation, management, and communication of appropriate IPC policies standards, and procedures for Infection Prevention and Control in an aged care setting

-If you have previously completed the Foundations of IPC Course with ACIPC and wish to undertake further study in the Aged Care setting, we suggest you enrol for the Aged Care Masterclass.
+If you have previously completed the Foundations of IPC Course with ACIPC and wish to undertake further study in the Aged Care setting, we suggest you enrol into the Aged Care Masterclass.
 The material in the Aged Care Short Course is covered in the Foundations in IPC course.